-Contains the active ingredient, Omeprazole
+Contains the active ingredient omeprazole

 Consumer Medicine Information

-and benefits.
-Your doctor has weighed the risk of you using this medicine
+All medicines have risks and benefits.
+Your doctor has weighed the risks of you taking

-against the benefits he/she expects it will have for you.
-If you have
+this medicine against the benefits they expect it will have for you.

-any concerns about using this medicine, ask your doctor or pharmacist.
+If you have any concerns about taking this medicine, ask your doctor or pharmacist.

-Bookmark or print this page, you may need to read it again.
+You may need to read it again.

-What omeprazole is used for
+What this medicine is used for

 Omeprazole is used to treat the symptoms of reflux oesophagitis or reflux disease.